- Software and application choices and flexibility

 - Numerous features: endless pass, inventory management, loyalty programs, CRM, and payments

 There are two common software grouping:

 - On-premise: A traditional software model.
 Purchase one or more licenses and install it on your computer system.
-You’re the owner of the system so updating or maintaining the software require personal assistance or dedicated IT team.
+You’re the owner of the system so updating or maintaining the software requires personal assistance or a dedicated IT team.

-- Cloud-based: The basic functionality is same as from traditional software model in addition, you have the facility to access and support the system via internet.
+- Cloud-based: The basic functionality is the same as from traditional software models.
+In addition, you have the facility to access and support the system via the internet.

 Regardless of your chosen software deployment method, the hardware is the same.
 Let’s look at some of the most important hardware components.

 - Interface: Standard monitor that displays the product database.

 - Cash drawer: It may fade away in the years to come, but cash is still king.
 Used to store the daily takings and cash float along with slips relevant to accounting.